Is Shrimp Good for Cats? Key Benefits and Risks

 A veterinarian is holding a cat in her arms and smiling.

-What Does a Cat Need?
+What Does a Cat Need in Its Food?

 Cats are obligate carnivores, which means that they need animal protein to thrive and grow.
 They don’t get the same nutritional value we get from vegetables and fruits, so feeding shrimp can be beneficial for them.